CDC document warns Delta variant appears to spread as easily as chickenpox and cause more severe infection - KTVZ

 CDC document warns Delta variant appears to spread as easily as chickenpox and cause more severe infection

-The Delta coronavirus variant surging across the US appears to cause more severe illness and spreads as easily as chickenpox, according to an internal document from the US Centers for Disease Control and Prevention.
+The Delta coronavirus variant surging across the United States appears to cause more severe illness and spread as easily as chickenpox, according to an internal document from the US Centers for Disease Control and Prevention.

 The document — a slide presentation — outlines unpublished data that shows fully vaccinated people might spread the Delta variant at the same rate as unvaccinated people.

-A federal health official told the newspaper that the data, which is expected to be released Friday, played a large role in the CDC’s updated mask guidance, which recommends that fully vaccinated people wear masks indoors when in areas with “substantial” and “high” transmission.

-“Although it’s rare, we believe that at an individual level, vaccinated people may spread the virus, which is why we updated our recommendation,” the federal health official told the newspaper.
-“Waiting even days to publish the data could result in needless suffering and as public health professionals we cannot accept that.”
+The CDC, the document advises, should “acknowledge the war has changed.”
+It recommends vaccine mandates and universal mask requirements.

+The virus is once against surging across the US — especially in areas where fewer people are vaccinated.

-News of the document comes against the backdrop of rising coronavirus cases nationwide.
-The US averaged more than 61,300 new daily cases over the last week — an average that’s generally risen since the country hit a 2021 low of 11,299 daily cases on June 22, according to Johns Hopkins University data.
+The US averaged more than 66,900 new daily cases over the last week — an average that’s generally risen since the country hit a 2021 low of 11,299 daily cases on June 22, according to Johns Hopkins University data.

+“The number of cases we have now is higher than any number we had on any given day last summer,” Walensky told CNN.

 As of Wednesday, cases have risen in all but one state in the past seven days compared with the week before, according to Johns Hopkins.

-CDC Director Dr. Rochelle Walensky told CNN’s “New Day” Wednesday that “with prior variants, when (vaccinated) people had these rare breakthrough infections, we didn’t see the capacity of them to spread the virus to others.”

-But, outbreak investigations conducted in the last couple weeks showed vaccinated people who contract the highly contagious Delta variant “can actually now pass it to somebody else,” Walensky said.
+“The one thing I will say is I’ve been heartened in the past couple of days to see more people taking action in response to the fact that it’s bad — more organizations, businesses, states, localities taking the action that’s needed to get us out of this,” Walensky said.

-The CDC document walks through new “communication challenges” as a result of breakthrough infections, along with the need to retool public health messaging to highlight vaccination as the best defense against the Delta variant, the Post reported.
+The CDC document walks through new “communication challenges” as a result of breakthrough infections, along with the need to retool public health messaging to highlight vaccination as the best defense against the Delta variant.

+The agency should “improve (the) public’s understanding of breakthrough infections” and “improve communications around individual risk among vaccinated,” it says.

 Earlier Thursday, President Joe Biden announced a number of new steps his administration will take to try to get more Americans vaccinated, including requiring that all federal employees must attest to being vaccinated against Covid-19 or face strict protocols.